noio/Pixel-Unwrapper/README.md

 ![Unwrap Basic](docs/unwrap_basic.png)

 Performs a standard Blender Unwrap operation, but scales the result to match the Pixel Density.
 Then, it will scale and move the selection so that **the bounds align with pixel edges on the texture**.
+Internal vertices are not snapped to pixels

 ### Unwrap Grid

 ![Unwrap Grid](docs/unwrap_grid.png)

 This is the tool I use most.
 It detects a **grid of quads** in the selection, and maps each **row and column** of that grid to the closest multiple of whole pixels (applying the Pixel Density).
 Any attached non-quads are unwrapped using Blender's standard unwrap.

-[Example Image]
+If the quads in your model are very deformed, so will the pixels.
+Before I wrote this plugin, I used the **Snap to Axis** operator from [UVSquares](https://www.blendermarket.com/products/uv-squares) and then scaled things manually to match the Pixel Density.

 ### Unwrap Extend